Mercedes GLC SUV - Interior & comfort

-The GLC comes in two core trim levels: Sport and AMG Line.
+The GLC now comes in AMG Line trim as standard but extra kit can be added by upgrading to Premium and Premium Plus versions.
 Even the entry-level model has a comprehensive amount of equipment: a reversing camera, Parktronic, a powered tailgate, rain-sensing wipers, LED headlights, leather seats, automatic climate control, sat-nav and DAB radio are all standard.

 The AMG Line Premium version throws in a sports bodykit and interior makeover, sports suspension, 20-inch AMG alloy wheels, adaptive headlights, ambient lighting and a 12.3-inch digital instrument display.
 Premium Plus is even more lavish, thanks to a panoramic sunroof, Burmester stereo system, keyless entry, 360-degree camera view and memory front seats and steering wheel.